DTU-DevTeam/HR-PRD-445/README.md

 Contributions are welcome!
 If you'd like to contribute, please follow these steps:

-🔹Fork the repository.
+- 1. Fork the repository.
-🔹Create a new branch for your feature or bugfix.
+- 2. Create a new branch for your feature or bugfix.
-🔹Commit your changes and push to the branch.
+- 3. Commit your changes and push to the branch.
-🔹Submit a pull request with a detailed description of your changes.
+- 4. Submit a pull request with a detailed description of your changes.

 ## License